Recovering 3D Human Mesh from Monocular Images: A Survey: Physical Plausibility

 \paragraph{Generative Adversarial Network (GAN)}.
 Researchers first resort to GAN~\cite{goodfellow2014generative} to obtain adversarial priors.
 The discriminator is forced to distinguish between candidates produced by the network and real data~\cite{kanazawa2018end, xu2019denserac, jiang2020coherent, zhang2021body}.
 For instance, Kanazawa~\etal~\cite{kanazawa2018end} assign a discriminator for shape and pose independently, and further train an adversarial prior for each joint.
-Similarly, DenseRac~\cite{xu2019denserac} trains the discriminator with millions of synthetic samples to learn an admissible manifold of IUV representation.
+Similarly, DenseRac~\cite{xu2019denserac} trains the discriminator with millions of synthetic samples to learn an admissible manifold of IUV representation. \rv{Davydov~\etal~\cite{davydov2022adversarial} define a generator and a discriminator with the same architecture as the decoder in VPoser~\cite{pavlakos2019expressive} and the discriminator in HMR~\cite{kanazawa2018end}, respectively.
+After training, the GAN-based pose prior can be used in the optimization process to optimize a latent vector $z$ in the latent space.
+It can also serve as a drop-in human mesh regressor.}

 \paragraph{Variational Autoencoder (VAE)}.
 In a VAE~\cite{kingma2013auto}, the encoder compresses the data $\mathbf{x}$ into a latent distribution $P(\mathbf{z}\mid\mathbf{x})$.
 A latent variable $\mathbf{z}$ is sampled from $P(\mathbf{z})$, typically $\mathcal{N}(0, I)$.
 The decoder reconstructs $\hat{\mathbf{x}}$ given the hidden vector $\mathbf{z}$.
 Pavlakos~\etal~\cite{pavlakos2019expressive} propose a VAE-based pose prior, VPoser, to learn a regularized latent distribution of human poses.
-In order to employ VPoser in the optimization, the pose parameters are encoded to a latent variable $\mathbf{z}$, and a quadratic penalty is applied to $\mathbf{z}$.
+To employ VPoser in the optimization, the pose parameters are encoded to a latent variable $\mathbf{z}$, and a quadratic penalty is applied to $\mathbf{z}$.
 A similar strategy is used in Georgakis~\etal~\cite{georgakis2020hierarchical} to obtain plausible poses.
 Besides, the body and facial deformation in the GHUM/GHUML models~\cite{xu2020ghum} is also based on the latent space in VAE.